-In order to assist countries with economies in transition, developing countries and especially the least developed countries in the application of IMT and related wireless technologies, consultations should be held with representatives of the ITU Telecommunication Development Sector with a view to identifying how this might best be done through an appropriate activity conducted in conjunction with ITU-D.
+In order to assist countries with economies in transition, developing countries and especially the least developed countries in the application of networks of the future including IMT-2020 and other innovative technologies, SG13 continues a dedicated Question on this topic and its regional group for Africa.
+By this consultations should be enabled with representatives of the ITU Telecommunication Development Sector with a view to identifying how this assistance might best be done through an appropriate activity conducted in conjunction with ITU-D.

-Study Group 13 shall maintain strong cooperative relations with external standards-development organizations (SDOs) and 3GPPs and develop a complementary programme.
-It shall proactively promote communications with external organizations to allow for normative referencing in ITU-T Recommendations of mobile-network specifications developed by those organizations.
+Study Group 13 shall maintain strong cooperative relations with external standards development organizations (SDOs) and develop a complementary programme.
+This shall also explicitly include open source communities.
+It shall proactively promote communications with external organizations to allow for normative referencing in ITU-T Recommendations of specifications developed by those organizations.

 When meeting in Geneva, Study Group 13 will hold collocated meetings with Study Group 11.